irhamrzdy/irhamrzdy/README.md

 I'm a Boy with Coding as hobbies?

 Well, these hobby turns into my job, lmao:laughing:. <br/>
-Currently I am work as Backend Web Developer.
-Which produce API for Frontend, but sometimes as Fullstack also :zzz:.
+Currently I am a Freelance Backend Web Developer, but sometimes as Fullstack also :zzz:.

 Want to know more about me?
 Just looking to get :coffee: ?
 Reach me out via email: irhamrzdy@gmail.com